 Readily available without an appointment, the pharmacist is the accessible and reassuring health professional.
 As a patient’s point of contact with the healthcare system, the pharmacist takes the time to answer patients’ questions, reassure them and refer them as needed.

-The practice of pharmacy is also a collective effort: physicians, nurses and technical staff, as well as patients collaborate on a daily basis with the pharmacist.
+The practice of pharmacy is also a collective effort: physicians, nurses and technical staff, and patients collaborate daily with the pharmacist.

 A medication expert

-Studies conducted as part of the development of the program have shown a clear lack of pharmacists able to express themselves in French in minority settings across the country.
-Given the growing importance of the pharmacist's role in primary care, the Francophone pharmacist is a key player to help solve problems related to access to care in French.
+Studies carried out as part of the program's implementation showed a real shortage of pharmacists able to express themselves in French in minority setting.
+Given the increasing importance of this role in primary care, Francophone pharmacists are key players in the process of solving problems of access to care in French.